 Step 3: Take the Minibus or a Taxi

-Ephesus Archaeological Site is located around 4 kilometers or an 8-minute drive from the Selcuk train station.
+Ephesus Archaeological Site is located around 4 km or an 8-minute drive from the Selcuk train station.
 You can either take a taxi, a shared minibus or just walk there.

 We don’t recommend walking because it takes so long and you want to get there before the tour buses arrive.